MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 To do this, you simply need to follow the following steps:

-1. Right click (or press and hold if you're on mobile) the message you want to apply reaction roles to.
+1. Right click (or press and hold if you're on mobile) the message you want to apply reaction roles to
-2. Select the "`Apps`" option.
+2. Select the "`Apps`" option
-3. Select "`Apply Reaction Roles`"&#x20;
+3. Select "`Apply Reaction Roles`"

 <figure><img src="/.gitbook/assets/ReactionRoleSetup3.png" alt="" width="375"></figure>

 4. A private dropdown menu will be sent from the bot displaying the groups you have made.
-Select the one you want to use.&#x20;
+Select the one you want to use

 <figure><img src="/.gitbook/assets/ReactionRoleSetup4.png" alt="" width="375"></figure>

 5. And voila!
 The bot will ask you to confirm since already existing reactions will be removed, then, all reactions from the group will be added.
-This operation may take about 20 seconds to complete, depending on the amount of reactions.&#x20;
+This operation may take about 20 seconds to complete, depending on the amount of reactions

 <figure><img src="/.gitbook/assets/ReactionRoleSetup5.png" alt="" width="375"></figure>